aqwertyuiop48/nestjs_app/README.md

   (All in one command) :

-  - git add . && git commit -m "Changes" && git push origin master && npm run build && now && vercel --prod
+  - git add . && git commit -m "Changes" && git push origin main && npm run build && now && vercel --prod
-  - git add . && git commit -m "Changes" && git push origin master && vercel --prod
+  - git add . && git commit -m "Changes" && git push origin main && vercel --prod

 (Note):
 Direct pull / clone from remote repo and deployment might result in failed deployment due to absence of "dist" folder.
 This folder is generated only by running the project locally atleast once.